cralonsobcn/Server/k8s/kubeadm-containerd-weave/README.md

-Installation scripts to deploy kubeadm, containerd CRI and weave CNI
+Personal scripts to deploy a kubeadm cluster with containerd as the CRI and Weave as the CNI.
 OS: Rocky Linux 9.5, x86_64